adjust/react_native_sdk/README.md

 adjustConfig.setDelayStart(5.5);
 ```

 In this case this will make the adjust SDK not send the initial install session and any event created for 5.5 seconds.
 After
 this time is expired or if you call `sendFirstPackages()` of the `Adjust` instance in the meanwhile, every session parameter
 will be added to the delayed install session and events and the adjust SDK will resume as usual.

 **The maximum delay start time of the adjust SDK is 10 seconds**.

 ### <a id="attribution-callback"></a>Attribution callback

 You can register a listener to be notified of tracker attribution changes.
 Due to the different sources considered for
-attribution, this information cannot by provided synchronously.
+attribution, this information cannot be provided synchronously.
 The simplest way is to create a single anonymous listener
 which is going to be called **each time your user's attribution value changes**:

 With the `AdjustConfig` instance, before starting the SDK, add the anonymous listener: